 Over the last two decades, this city has become especially attractive to Black first-time homebuyers, many of whom became Brockton homeowners after renting in Southern Boston neighborhoods.
 In 2017, one in five mortgages extended to Black households across Massachusetts were in Brockton, even as this city only accounted for 1.7% of State-wide loans.
 That year, twice as many Black households bought houses in Brockton as in Boston, a city seven times its size.
 Brockton had taken over Boston’s historical place in Massachusetts as the top destination for Black homebuyers, who included African-Americans, Cape Verdeans, Haitians, as well as other Caribbean and African groups.
 In 2019, a majority of Brockton’s residents identified as Black for the first time: Brockton became New England’s first Black city.

-She draws on in-depth interviews, ethnography, and archival and quantitative work, to better understand these historical shifts in metro Boston and Brockton.
+Sharon draws on in-depth interviews, ethnography, and archival and quantitative work, to better understand these historical shifts in metro Boston and Brockton.
 She answers questions such as: Why were so many Black homebuyers in metro Boston buying in Brockton?
-How did residents who used to rent in Boston, experience the transition to owning in Brockton?
-What financial and practical challenges were first-time homeowners facing?
+What financial and practical challenges were first-time homeowners of different groups facing?
+How did residents who used to rent in Southern Boston, experience the transition to owning in Brockton?
 This project will help sociologists and policy makers better understand key metropolitan changes – of gentrification, reinvestments in cities on the metropolitan fringe, and new forms of racial and ethnic inequality that may emerge as a result – as well as how individuals experience this changing urban landscape.